And Who Shall Go to the Ball? And What Shall Go to the Ball?

 And Who Shall Go to the Ball?
-And What Shall Go to the Ball? is the fourteenth album by singer and composer Scott Walker, and his second release for 4AD.
-The album was originally commissioned as a contemporary dance piece for disabled and non-disabled dance company CandoCo, choreographed by Rafael Bonachela.
+And What Shall Go to the Ball? is an EP by singer and composer Scott Walker, and his second release for 4AD.
+The EP was originally commissioned as a contemporary dance piece for disabled and non-disabled dance company CandoCo, choreographed by Rafael Bonachela.

 In a press release from his record label, Walker described the music in the following way: "Apart from a slow movement given over to solitude, the music is full of edgy and staccato shapes or cuts, reflecting how we cut up the world around us as a consequence of the shape of our bodies.
 How much of a body does an intelligence need to be potentially socialised in an age of ever-developing AI?
 This is but one of many questions that informed the approach to the project."

-The album was issued in just 2500 copies and will, according to the label, never be re-pressed.
+The EP was issued in just 2500 copies and will, according to the label, never be re-pressed.